-There are two categories of leases in Kenya.
-These are short-term leases which are for a term of less than two years and long-term leases which are for a term of over two years.
-A short-term lease is not a registrable interest in land.
-Long-term leases of over 21 years are deemed to be titles and are therefore required to be registered at the relevant land registries.
-Registration of such leases confers interest.
-Upon registration, the registered lease is noted in the register relating to the main title from which the lease was issued.
+The two categories of leases in Kenya are short-term leases, for a term of less than two years, and long-term leases, for a term of over two years.
+Short-term leases are not registrable.
+Long-term leases for a term of less than 21 years are mainly commercial in nature and registration is not mandatory.
+Long-term leases of over 21 years are deemed to be titles and are therefore required to be registered at the lands registry.

-Section 3(3) of the Law of Contract Act requires a contract for the disposition of an interest in land to be in writing, signed by all the parties thereto with the signature of each party attested to by a witness who was present when the contract was signed by such party.
+Section 3(3) of the LoCA requires contracts for disposition of interests in land to be in writing, signed by the parties thereto with the signature of each party attested to by a witness present when the contract was signed by such party.

-All registered documents relating to disposition of interest in land in Kenya must be recorded in the relevant land registry.
-Before registration can be undertaken, the following fees and taxes are payable:
+All registered documents relating to disposition of interest in land in Kenya must be recorded in the relevant lands registry.
+Before registration can be undertaken, the following fees and taxes are payable.

 Forced eviction is not allowed in Kenya.
-However, when a tenant is in breach of the terms of a lease, the landlord is required to serve the tenant with notice to rectify the breach as stipulated in the lease.
+However, when a tenant is in breach of the terms of a lease, the landlord is required to serve the tenant with notice to rectify the breach.

-In the case of a controlled tenancy, the tenant has the power to refer the matter to the Business Premises Rent Tribunal, whereupon the notice shall be of no effect until a determination on the matter has been reached by the tribunal.
+In the case of a controlled tenancy, the tenant has the power to refer the matter to the BPRT, whereupon the notice shall be of no effect until a determination has been reached by the BPRT.

-If the tenant does not refer the matter to the tribunal, or if nothing is done to rectify the shortcoming, the landlord can terminate the lease agreement and demand that the tenant vacates the premises.
+If the tenant does not refer the matter to the BPRT and nothing is done to rectify the shortcoming, the landlord can terminate the lease and demand that the tenant vacates the premises.

-Where a tenant declines to vacate the premises, the landlord would have to obtain an eviction order from the tribunal established under the LTA (where the tenancy is controlled) or a court order (where the tenancy is not controlled).
+Where a tenant declines to vacate the premises, the landlord would have to obtain an eviction order from the BPRT (for controlled tenancies) or a court order (for non-controlled tenancies).

 It would take between six months and two years to conclude eviction proceedings.